davidkopp/green-software-landscape/README.md

 Possible fields are explained [here](https://github.com/cncf/landscape2/blob/main/docs/config/data.yml).

-Note: we use the field `project` not to specify the maturity in the sense of the CNCF, but if the Bundesverband recommends the tool/project.
-If so, add `project: "recommended"`.
+Note: we use the field `project` not to specify the maturity in the sense of the CNCF, but if we, the Bundesverband Green Software, have successfully field-tested the tool/project.
+If so, add `project: "proved+tested"`.